pipipeach/JHU_GettingCleaningData/README.md

 - /test/subject_test.txt
 - /train/subject_train.txt

-- 3.2 And it will do the following step wise transformation:
+- The R script will perform the following step wise transformation:
 **Format the feature list with clear variable names.**
 **Rename the columns of both data frames**
 **Subset the dataset, to keep only columns with mean and standard deviation**